New York Auto Show Cancelled Due To COVID-19 Delta Variant Concerns

 NEW YORK (CBSNewYork) – Plans for the New York Auto Show to go forward in person have come to a screeching halt.

-Organizers cited “growing incidences of the COVID-19 Delta variant and the increased measures announced recently by state and local officials to stop its spread.”READ MORE: Search For Answers After 91-Year-Old Nicholas Rappa Found Dead After Being Tied Up, Beaten, Possibly Suffocated In His Pelham Manor Garage
+Organizers cited “growing incidences of the COVID-19 Delta variant and the increased measures announced recently by state and local officials to stop its spread.”READ MORE: Officials: Long Beach Island Teen Nights Behind COVID Cluster Of At Least 11 Cases

+As CBS2’s Dave Carlin reports, on the big electronic billboard outside Javits Center, the ad for the New York International Auto Show was still running, but you can now add the word “canceled.”

 COVID VACCINE

-Note: Editor’s note: This story first appeared on August 4.